SACGF/variantgrid_admin_docs/sequencing/sequencing_scans.md

 To access scan info via web site, go via top menu option "Sequencing", then click "Manage disk scans" link

-The sequencing scans are stored in the database as *SeqAutoRun* and shown in a grid most recent first.
+This page lists historical scans, most recent first, including status (Scanning Files/Finished/Error) and time stamps so you can track how long things take.
 They have the following states:

 * **Created** - Scanning run created, but not yet run
 * **Scanning Files** - Run "find" [scripts](https://github.com/SACGF/variantgrid/tree/vg3_sapath_prod/seqauto/scripts/tau) to produce a list of the sequencing data we are looking for.